 As shown previously in the discussion of employment (Table I-9), the Census Bureau estimated that there are about 404 Carpinteria residents employed in agriculture, forestry, fishing and hunting, and mining jobs.
-Recent data from the U.S. Department of Agriculture Census of Farmworkers reported a total of 22,985 farmworkers in Santa Barbara County in 2017, of which 9,895 (43%) were seasonal workers.
+Recent data from the U.S. Department of Agriculture (USDA) Census of Farmworkers Agriculture reported a total of 22,985 farmworkers in Santa Barbara County in 2017, of which 9,895 (43%) were seasonal workers.
+While the USDA does not provide farmworker data at the city-level, the proportion of permanent farmworkers in the Carpinteria Valley, including the City, is likely higher than in Santa Barbara County overall given the concentration of greenhouses in the area, which allows for year-round production.
 Since 2012, it is estimated that the number of farmworkers in the county has increased by approximately 2.8%.
 According to HCD pre-approved data compiled by SBCAG, over 91% of farmworkers work on larger farms with 10 or more workers.